celery/celery/docs/userguide/workers.rst

 .. note::

-    Time limits does not currently work on Windows.
+    Time limits do not currently work on Windows.

 .. _worker-maxtasksperchild: